Chengqunniu/T1A3/README.md

 ***Second Priority***

-This feature will be implemented using two lists created for non-rewards customers and rewrads customers, and user choose to display all or one of these two lists.
+This feature will be implemented using two lists created for non-rewards customers and rewrads customers.
+Each will be stored in its own json file.
+Users choose to display one of the list as a table.

 Checklist-items: